esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 ### Cultural challenge
 A scientist is traditionally used to working individually in an isolated silo.
 Also management might be hesitant to let teams self-manage.
-Given this individualistic culture it is often intimidating to start with Agile practices.
+Given this individualistic culture it is often intimidating to start with Agile practices in a scientific context.
 #### Solutions:
 - **Implement flexibly**: You should fit the methodology to the way of working.
 'Process-rigidity is the antithesis of agility.'